georust/geo/COVERAGE_PLAN.md

   patterns (min-heap of scored corners, incremental R-tree) rather than its code.
 - Reusing `stitch.rs` for union.
 Its kernel (odd-occurrence edge cancellation, ring chaining, containment-based nesting) is the right shape, but it is deprecated, triangle-gated at the API, and O(n²) in three places.
-The union implementation below uses the same ideas with hashing and an R-tree.
+Should the deferred native union be built, it would use the same ideas with hashing and an R-tree rather than this code.
 - Building on the `relate` `GeometryGraph`.
 It computes edge intersections but never materialises split edges and has no ring builder, so it provides nothing the coverage decomposition needs; coverage algorithms deliberately